-I had my bone density scan this year, which is recommended for women 50+.
-It’s a quick and easy low-radiation test that takes no more than 10 minutes to complete but it’s so important for at our age.
+I had my bone density scan, which is recommended for women 50+.
+It’s a quick and easy low-radiation test that takes no more than 10 minutes to complete but it’s so important for our age.
 My scan indicated that I have Osteopenia.
-That sounds ominous, but it’s just a scary-sounding name for some bone loss, which not uncommon for a woman over 65 like me.
+That sounds ominous, but it’s just a scary-sounding name for some bone loss, which is not uncommon for a woman over 65 like me.

 A visit to Amgen Labs

 I attended an Osteoporosis Summit at Amgen in Thousand Oaks, California.
-They invited a group of over-50 bloggers/influencers to spread awareness about bone health.
+Amgen invited a group of over-50 bloggers/influencers to spread awareness about bone health.
 Some of the ladies flew in from all over the country but I was local.
-We spent an evening and an entire day together meeting with experts in the field and touring the facilities.
+We spent a thoroughly enjoyable evening and an entire day together meeting with experts in the field and touring the facilities.

 Amgen is a biopharmaceutical company that develops treatments and medicines for serious diseases like cancer.
-They work with living cells rather than just chemicals to make biologic medicines.
-However, the purpose of our visit was purely educational and was eye-opening, to say the least.
-Just FYI, Sunday, Oct 20, 2019, is World Osteoporosis Day.
+They work with living cells rather than just chemicals to make biological medicines.
+However, the purpose of our visit was purely educational and eye-opening, to say the least.
+World Osteoporosis Day is in October.

-Why older women need to be concerned about their bone density
+Why older women need to be concerned about bone density

 Here are some facts: